polar-app/polar-app/content/docs/tracking-policy.md

 # What we track

 This is a non-exhaustive list of what we track in Polar.
-It may be inaccurate but we strive to keep it up to date.
+We update this from time to time.

 ## Runtime Faults and Exceptions

+We use <a href="https://sentry.io" target="_blank">Sentry</a>
-We use [Sentry](https://sentry.io) to report exceptions as they are encountered in the application.
+to report exceptions as they are encountered in the application.
 If Polar has a bug of failure a recording of that is sent to sentry which allows us to debug real-world problems fix them.